 For instance, backhoes are generally suited to farm work as they can be fitted with more tools than an excavator.

-Whereas, excavators are better suited to large scale digging work demolitions and but they can be fitted with tools like brush cutters for forestry projects.
-In general, backhoes offers a wider range of additional attachments than excavators.
+Whereas, excavators are better suited to large-scale digging work demolitions they can be fitted with tools like brush cutters for forestry projects.
+In general, backhoes offer a wider range of additional attachments than excavators.

 Budget :